donydchen/ganimation_replicate/README.md

 # In the result file, values of columns [2:19] are extracted for later usage.
 ```

-* **Downlod Pretrained Model:** Since in this project, the EmotionNet employed for training contains more than 400k in-the-wild face images, the pretrained model should meet the requirements of lots of scenes.
+* **Download Pretrained Model:** Since in this project, the EmotionNet employed for training contains more than 400k in-the-wild face images, the pretrained model should meet the requirements of lots of scenes.
 You're recommended to directly try to apply the EmotionNet pretrained model on your own datasets.

 ## Some Results